CGCE: Classifier-Guided Concept Erasure in Generative Models: Related Works

 \section{Related Works}

 \textbf{Concept Erasure in T2I.} Recent work in concept erasure aims to mitigate risks in T2I models by removing undesired concepts.
 One major category of methods involves model fine-tuning approaches \cite{esd, heng2023selective, zhang2024forget} that map an erasing concept to its desired target.
 However, as such prompt-based methods are vulnerable to adversarial attacks \cite{p4d, rab, unlearndiffatk}, more robust techniques have been developed.
 These include incorporating an efficient single-timestep attack into the training loop \cite{race}, employing a two-stage framework to first identify vulnerabilities \cite{stereo}, or reformulating unlearning as an image-based preference optimization problem \cite{duo}.
 For greater efficiency, closed-form editing methods \cite{uce, rece} directly alter weights without iterative optimization.
 In contrast, methods \cite{sld, safree} with unchanged model weights offer flexibility by intervening at inference time.
-These interventions include modifying the classifier-free guidance \cite{cfg} process \cite{sld} or identifying a ``toxic subspace" and projecting input tokens away from it \cite{safree}.
+These interventions include modifying the classifier-free guidance \cite{cfg} process \cite{sld} or identifying a toxic subspace and projecting input tokens away from it \cite{safree}.

-\textbf{Concept Erasure in T2V.} While concept erasure is well-explored for images, its application to T2V generation is an emerging field with unique challenges, such as maintaining temporal consistency and adapting to modern architectures that lack cross-attention layers.
-Training-free methods have been extended to this domain, for example by applying a token-filtering mechanism to videos \cite{safree}.
-More recently, a dedicated training-free T2V framework was proposed that first adjusts prompt embeddings and then guides the latent noise to steer generation away from the target concept \cite{videoeraser}.
-In contrast, unlearning-based approaches \cite{t2vunlearning} have adapted T2I fine-tuning techniques for the video domain, incorporating regularization strategies to localize the erasure and preserve the model's knowledge of related concepts.
+\textbf{Concept Erasure in T2V.} While well-explored for images, T2V concept erasure is an emerging field with unique challenges, like maintaining temporal consistency and adapting to modern architectures lacking cross-attention layers.
+Training-free methods extend to this domain, for example by applying a token-filtering mechanism to videos \cite{safree}.
+Recently, a dedicated training-free T2V framework was proposed to adjust prompt embeddings and then guide the latent noise to steer generation away from the target concept \cite{videoeraser}.
+Conversely, unlearning approaches \cite{t2vunlearning} adapt T2I fine-tuning techniques for video, using regularization to localize the erasure and preserve the model's knowledge of related concepts.

 \textbf{Attacks on Concept Erasure.} The effectiveness of erasure methods is evaluated using red-teaming attacks \cite{p4d,unlearndiffatk,rab, mma} that manipulate model inputs to bypass safety mechanisms.
 Many of these attacks focus on the text prompt.
 White-box methods leverage access to the model's internal states, such as gradients or classification capabilities, to automatically find problematic prompts \cite{p4d, unlearndiffatk}.
 Black-box methods extract a representation of the inappropriate concept and then use it to automatically generate attack prompts \cite{rab}.
 More advanced frameworks employ a multimodal attack strategy, for instance by using gradient-based optimization in the textual modality to craft adversarial prompts that maintain semantic intent but evade prompt filters \cite{mma}.